 Chances are, you may also need to provide comparison data within the same report.
 It makes assessing progress and channel performance much easier.

 We’ve covered likes and dislikes, however, those are not the only video engagement metrics.
 You should also see if your audience enjoyed the videos enough to share them or to comment.

 It's good to lump this data in just below the like/dislike line graph.
-This way, you’re creating a nice-looking report section of all the relevant engagement metrics.
+This way, you’re creating a nice-looking report section of all the relevant engagement metrics in a date range.

 Again, you will want to include comparison data to a previous reporting period to gauge progress.
-It's an effective way to get a sense of how the entire YouTube channel is progressing and if it’s engaging the audience.
+It's an effective way to get a sense of how the entire YouTube channel analytics are progressing and if it’s engaging the audience.

 Every marketer should know their ideal audience profile and geographic location is one criterion that defines it.
 Hence, knowing where your audience is located and how they are interacting with your YouTube videos is crucial.

 See if your videos are attracting the right demographic from your desired geographic location.
 Are they viewing the content in a positive light?
 Include the geographic location of viewers, along with their respected engagement metrics.

 One way to improve your video content is to analyze what you've done in the past.
 This means looking at the top videos you've created and what type of engagement those videos have garnered.